SATIADENNIS/dev.graphene.works/docs/intro/environments.rst

    - **Graphene-FC** - Fast-compiling C++ library
    - **Graphene python** - Fully featured client-side library for the Graphene Blockchain - written entirely in python.
    - **Graphene-UI** - Fully featured Graphical User Interface / Reference Wallet for the Graphene Blockchain.
-   - **BSIPs** - Graphene Improvement Proposals and Protocols.
-These technical documents describe the process of updating and improving the Graphene blockchain and technical ecosystem.
    - **Graphenejs** - JavaScript tools for Graphene Encryption and Serialization.
    - **Graphenejs-ws** - Javascript websocket interface for Graphene
    - **Beet** - Beet is a stand-alone key/identity-manager and signing app for Graphene, heavily influenced by Scatter